max-pio/volcanite/README.md

 .\vcpkg install hdf5 tiff sqlite3 --triplet=x64-windows
 ```
 7. Build the project.
 Choose one of the following, depending on your development environment:

+*Note that MSVC compilers - and thus Visual Studio - are currently not supported.
+Use MinGW (CLion) or GCC!*

 **Visual Studio**
 Integrate vcpkg into Visual Studio with the following command (may require administrator elevation):